The Best Backpack For Backpacking Europe in 2023

 If you’re stuck trying to sort through the endless options for backpacks, look no further.
 These are some of the best backpacks for travel in Europe.

-The Osprey Farpoint (also available on REI and direct from Osprey) is probably the most popular travel backpack for Europe and arguable the best overall backpack for Europe travel.
-While it was originally created as a unisex backpack, it is not marketed exclusively to men.
+The Osprey Farpoint (also available on REI and direct from Osprey) is probably the most popular travel backpack for Europe.
+While it was originally created as a unisex backpack, it is now marketed exclusively as a travel backpack for men.

 The Osprey Fairview is the women’s version (also available on REI and direct from Osprey) and both are one of the best travel backpacks for a trip around Europe.
 They are perfect for both shorter, two-week trips and months-long backpacking tours.